Investigation 2026-04-14

 £5.77 million per day on asylum hotels.
 That is the number the Home Office publishes.
 It is real.
 It is sourced.
-And it is only 36% of the actual bill.
+And it is less than a third of the actual bill.

 No official body has published the complete total.
 The Home Office publishes hotel costs.
 The NAO publishes accommodation contracts.
 The MoJ publishes legal aid.
+The DWP publishes benefit payments.
 Nobody adds them all up.
 So we did.

 The full breakdown